lionheart/iOSTipsTricks/Auto Layout/Keyboard.md

 The first thing to do is to define our containing view controller, the view, and the bottom constraint that we'll use to adjust its size.

 Here's [HeightAdjustingViewController.h](HeightAdjustingViewController.h).
-We don't need to expose any public properties, so this it's pretty bare.
+We don't need to expose any public properties, so it's pretty bare.

 ```objc
 @interface HeightAdjustingViewController : UIViewController